-Council's sports facilities require maintenance to be undertaken by both Council and the Users.
+Council's sports facilities require maintenance to be undertaken by both Council and its Users.
 The below outlines general maintenance responsibilities required by all parties including Council, Primary and Secondary Users.

-Maintenance responsibilities reflect Council's standard facility provision as outlined in the Sports Facility Capital Development Guide.
+Maintenance responsibilities reflect Council standard facility provision in the Outdoor Sports Facility Capital Development Guide (2015).
 Site specific maintenance responsibilities are outlined in an Annexure to a User's License or Lease Agreement.